bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We were expecting poor weather when we planned to climb the South End of Lawson, but when Saturday rolled around the forecast had improved.
 After a succession of rainy days, this was a day of respite and we were blessed with morning blue skies.

-Following directions in Gillean Daffern's Kananaskis Country Trail Guide – our first trip in her fourth editionwe parked at the gate and walked up the TransAlta road.
+Following directions in Gillean Daffern's Kananaskis Country Trail Guide – our first trip in her fourth edition – we parked at the gate and walked up the TransAlta road.
 At the end of the road, after crossing a dry bed hidden in trees, we found the trail.
-The trail wasn't well defined throughout and we often lost it, but we always managed to quickly regain it.
+Unfortunately it was vague throughout and we often lost it, but we always quickly regained it.

-At first, there was little to see, but in clearings higher up, we were treated to expansive views south towards the Kananaskis Lakes.
+Initially, there wasn't much to see, but as we climbed higher, clearings offered expansive views to the south, revealing Kananaskis Lakes.
 The rocky false summit provided the best views, but we were more interested in the ridge traverse here since it requires a short scramble.
-We were curious as to how that would go, especially because we had encountered snow patches.
+We were curious how that would go, especially because we had encountered snow patches.
 But the crossing was snow-free and easy.
 From the false summit, we reached the true summit in five minutes.
 Here, competing with the mountain scenery, we saw larches taking on fall colours.
 We spent half an hour on top before turning around.

 For a short hike, this was a surprisingly enjoyable outing.
 As Gillean suggests, the South End of Lawson is destined to become popular.